Hawking radiation from nonrotating singularity-free black holes in conformal gravity: Abstract

 \section{Abstract}

 We study the sparsity of Hawking radiation from nonrotating singularity-free black holes in conformal gravity.
 We give a rigorous bound on the greybody factor for massless scalar field and calculate the sparsity of Hawking radiation from the black hole.
-Besides, we investigate the dependence of the greybody factor and the sparsity of Hawking radiation on the conformal parameters.
-Our study shows that the Hawking radiation from the black hole is extremely sparse.
-When the conformal parameters are large, the increase of conformal parameters will lead to an even more sparse Hawking radiation, while to a less sparse Hawking radiation if the conformal parameters are small.
+Besides, we investigate the dependence of the bound of the greybody factor and the sparsity of Hawking radiation on the conformal parameters respectively.
+Our study shows that when the conformal parameters are large, the increase of conformal parameters will lead to a more sparse Hawking radiation, while to a less sparse Hawking radiation if the conformal parameters are small.